Mao Zedong: Assessment in China

+Academic Richard Curt Kraus writes that "Ordinary citizens... often remember the Mao years as poor but simple, with greater egalitarianism, a climate of honesty, and honorable, if sometimes zealous, officials."

 Opposition to Mao can lead to censorship or professional repercussions in mainland China, and is often done in private settings.
 When a video of Bi Fujian, a television host, insulting Mao at a private dinner in 2015 went viral, Bi garnered the support of Weibo users, with 80% of them saying in a poll that Bi should not apologize amidst backlash from state affiliates.
 Chinese citizens are aware of Mao's mistakes, but many see Mao as a national hero.
 He is seen as someone who successfully liberated the country from Japanese occupation during the Second Sino-Japanese War and from Western imperialist exploitation dating back to the Opium Wars.
 Between 2015 and 2018, The Washington Post interviewed 70 people in China about the Maoist era.
 A "sizable proportion" commented positively on the era's simplicity, attributing to it the "clear meaning" of life and minimal inequality; they contended that the "spiritual life" was rich.
 The interviewees simultaneously acknowledged the poor "material life" and other negative experiences under Mao.

 On 25 December 2008, China opened the Mao Zedong Square to visitors in his home town of central Hunan Province to mark the 115th anniversary of his birth.

 Former CCP official Su Shachi has opined that "he was a great historical criminal, but he was also a great force for good."
 In a similar vein, journalist Liu Binyan has described Mao as "both monster and a genius."
 Li Rui, Mao's personal secretary and CCP comrade, opined that "Mao's way of thinking and governing was terrifying.
 He put no value on human life.
 The deaths of others meant nothing to him."

 Chen Yun remarked "Had Mao died in 1956, his achievements would have been immortal.
 Had he died in 1966, he would still have been a great man but flawed.
 But he died in 1976.
 Alas, what can one say?"
 Deng Xiaoping said "I should remind you that Chairman Mao dedicated most of his life to China, that he saved the party and the revolution in their most critical moments, that, in short, his contribution was so great that, without him, the Chinese people would have had a much harder time finding the right path out of the darkness.
 We also shouldn't forget that it was Chairman Mao who combined the teachings of Marx and Lenin with the realities of Chinese history—that it was he who applied those principles, creatively, not only to politics but to philosophy, art, literature, and military strategy."